Zareel/JavaScript-Questions-and-Answers/readme.md

 - ## document.getElementById():

 Returns the element whose id matches the specified string.
-Since element IDs are required to be unique if specified, they're a useful way to get access to a specific element quickly.

 - ## document.querySelector():

-Returns the first element from the document if it matches the specified selector of a group of selectors.
+Returns the first element from the document that matches the specified selector or a group of selectors.

 - ## document.querySelectorAll():